According to a recent survey, over one-third of millennials in the U.S. have a side gig to help them bring in extra money.

 You can help bloggers and all kinds of entrepreneurs take their blog/business to the next level, while continuously being able to learn new things.

-When I was a virtual assistant, I was constantly learning about how to use certain platforms and how to market & promote each of my client’s websites.
-It was a great experience and IMHO, it really helped me grow as a person too.
+When I was a virtual assistant, I was constantly learning how to use certain platforms and how to market & promote each of my client’s websites.
+It was a great experience and I was able to knock out my student loans while working as a VA.

-There are over 125+ different kinds of services you can offer, here are just a few popular ones:
+There are over 150 different services you can offer, here are just a few popular ones:

 - Graphic design